BeyondTrust Appliance B Series Installation Prerequisites

-This guide walks you through the initial setup and configuration of your BeyondTrust Appliance B Series.
-Should you need any assistance, please contact www.beyondtrust.com/support.
+This guide walks through the initial setup and configuration of your BeyondTrust Appliance B Series.
+Should you need any assistance, please log into the Customer Portal to chat with Support.

-Before starting, it is important to know that until the B Series Appliance's prerequisites have been met, you will neither be able to reach your B Series Appliance directly by its IP address or hostname nor be able to check for updates or use it to provide privileged access.
-The B Series Appliance requires the following at a minimum:
+Until the B Series Appliance's prerequisites are met, you will not be able to reach your B Series Appliance directly by its IP address or hostname, nor will you be able to check for updates or use it to provide privileged access.

 - Two available power outlets

 - A unique, static IP address for the B Series Appliance